protogarden/pegasus-mini/docs/source/apriltag_feature.rst

     :align: center
     :width: 400

 AprilTag is a visual fiducial system, useful for a wide variety of tasks including augmented reality, robotics, and camera calibration.
 There are various April Tag family's.
 Each April tag family has a series of tags with there own unique identity's.
-The family's can be seen in the following image:
+The family's can be seen in the above image:

 .. note::
     Each April tag family has a series of tags with there own unique identity's.
 The Pegasus-Mini Apriltag package has the ability to use tagStandard52h13, tagStandard41h12, tag36h11, tag25h9, tag16h5, tagCustom48h12, tagCircle21h7 and tagCircle49h12 family's.